How To Play Golf: A Step by Step Guide For Beginners

 By following these tips and using the drills outlined in this guide, you’ll be dropping strokes from your scores with each practice session!

-Trusting in your approach is incredibly important when you finally make your way to the course to play holes.
+Trusting in your approach is incredibly important when you finally make your way to the golf course to play holes.
 Remember to respect the game and those who play alongside you for a lifetime of joy!